 - Loan forgiveness, deferments, and forbearance

 To begin your online financial awareness counseling session, sign in to the Federal Student Aid website.
 The process will take approximately 20 to 30 minutes.
 Please note that you must complete the entire session once you begin.
 If you close your browser before receiving confirmation of successful completion of the session and then return later, you will need to start over from the beginning.
 Once you have successfully completed the session, your To Do List in CAESAR will be updated to “Completed!” within 5 business days.

-- Northwestern University Customer Account at My Account > View My Real-Time Account.
+- Northwestern University Customer Account at Account and Payments > View My Account.

 - Estimate of Costs link at Financial Aid > Accept/Decline Financial Aid.

 - Loan totals at Financial Aid > View NU Financial Aid History.
 Click on the third tab "Debt Summ - Loan Type" at the top of the page.
 Note: When you sign in to the financial counseling tool, your total federal student loan debt from all institutions will be retrieved from the National Student Loan Data System(NSLDS).
 You may add any loans that are not yet reflected in NSLDS.

 National Student Loan Data System